Little-Bunny-FuFu/tbag-fufu/Readme.txt

 However, they are generally very buggy, picking up a key ends up picking up another inventory item.
 Shouldn't be too hard to fix...

-* Stacking issue.
-When you go to pickup a lot of items say from the mailbox you tend to have issues with it stacking.
-It'll get and stop stacking properly and cause inventory to fill up even if it shouldn't.
-Haven't started looking for solutions to this yet.
-High on my priority list...

 * Searching.
 Text results alone suck.
 Should be able to use the highlighting like we have for new items for searches.